Mathilde Bechdolf

 I am a Research Associate and PhD candidate in Economics at the Faculty of Management and Economics, University of Magdeburg, supervised by Karim Sadrieh.
-I am currently a visiting researcher at the University of Melbourne, hosted by Nisvan Erkal and Max Grossmann.

 My research field is behavioral and experimental economics.
 I investigate what factors cause deep discontent to develop, and what factors amplify and mitigate it.
 More specifically, I use experimental methods to investigate how unfavorable outcomes lead to discontent, how voice mitigates this, and what role biased belief updating and humbugging could play in amplifying it.